 Over 100,000 walkers have taken part in the Seven Bridges Walk over the past eleven years, and over $3.4 million has been raised for Cancer Council NSW.
 The event is a great way to see Sydney, benefit your health, join in a great community activity, and raise money for Cancer Council NSW.
-Our fundraising target is $615,000 this year.

 To participate in the event register online prior to the day nominating your starting Village or pay on the day.